 Nutrient pollution such as excessive nitrogen, phosphorous, carbon, and potassium can originate from fertilizer, farm runoff, septic systems, and decomposing lawn clippings.
 Prevention along with a proper pond algaecide should be employed for optimum pond algae control.

 There are some products available that will slow the regrowth of algae.
-Using a pond dyes will filter the sun's rays and allow for less photosynthesis.
-Pond control products such as SparKlear® and PhosControl® will reduce the nutrients available to the algae, also leading to a slowing of regrowth.
-All of these products are available packaged together in PondRestore® Ultra.
+Pond control products such as SparKlear® and PhosControl® will reduce the nutrients available to the algae.
+Both of these products are available packaged together in PondRestore® Ultra.